 [The defendant] should have known (but did not) that an ITIN and an SSN are completely separate and do not substitute one for the other.
 Guerrero applied for the ITIN so he could pay his taxes, precisely because he did not have a valid SSN.
 The ITIN, however, could never have been a substitute for an SSN, valid or invalid.These facts, as determined by Alsup, suggested that the defendant generally failed to engage in individualized assessments and that the lapse in Guerrero's case was not an isolated instance.
 Moreover, if the defendant did not understand the reasons why an individual may have previously used a different Social Security number, it could not reasonably evaluate whether an individual should be disqualified under circumstances similar to Guerrero's.

-In in the end, then, although Alsup may framed the issue too narrowly with respect to how the defendant treated the plaintiff, his fact findings were sufficient to support a broader conclusion that the defendant’s practice of performing individualized assessments was inadequate in general, and not merely in Guerrero's case.
+In the end, then, although Alsup may have framed the issue too narrowly by focusing on how the defendant treated the plaintiff, his fact findings were sufficient to support a broader conclusion that the defendant’s practice of performing individualized assessments was inadequate in general, and not merely in Guerrero's case.